<< Yesterday

 1998 The Tigers spoil the Devil Rays' major league debut, beating the American League's newest team, 6-2 at Tampa's Tropicana Field.
 After Hall-of-Famers Ted Williams, Stan Musial, Al Lopez, and Monte Irvin throw out ceremonial first pitches, Wilson Alvarez, the losing pitcher, hurls the first pitch in franchise history - a ball to Detroit's center fielder Brian Hunter.

 1998 With a rare on-the-field appearance, Hank Aaron helps to mark Milwaukee's historic return to the Senior Circuit as the Brewers play their inaugural game as a National League team, losing to the Braves at Turner Field, 2-1.
-Milwaukee is the first team since the inception of the American League in 1901 to switch leagues.
+Milwaukee is the first team to switch leagues since the inception of the American League in 1901.

-1998 Mark McGwire hits the first of his historic seventy home runs when he goes deep off Ramon Martinez in the fifth inning of the Cardinals' 6-0 victory over L.A. at Busch Stadium.
-The Redbirds' first baseman becomes the first player in franchise history to hit a grand slam on Opening Day.
+1998 Mark McGwire hits the first of his seventy home runs, going deep off Ramon Martinez in the fifth inning of the Cardinals' 6-0 victory over L.A. at Busch Stadium.
+The Redbirds' first baseman became the first player in franchise history to hit a grand slam on Opening Day.

 2003 On Opening Day, MLB.com, the Major League Baseball website, has more than 10 million hits, setting a new record.
 The previous mark, set last season on the final day of online voting for All-Star Game starters, attracted 3.6 million visitors to the site.